XRPLF/xrpl-dev-portal/content/references/rippled-api/transaction-formats/transaction-common-fields.md

+---
+html: transaction-common-fields.html
+parent: transaction-formats.html
+blurb: These common fields can be provided on any XRP Ledger transaction.
+---
 # Transaction Common Fields

 Every transaction has the same set of common fields, plus additional fields based on the [transaction type](transaction-types.html).
 Field names are case-sensitive.
 The common fields for all transactions are: